vebjornFH123/BLA_calculator/readme.md

 ## Features:

-- Calculate your Blood Alcohol Concentration (BAC) based on the number of drinks consumed and the time elapsed since drinking.
+- Calculate your Blood Alcohol Level (BAL)based on the number of drinks consumed and the time elapsed since drinking.
-- Determine when it's safe to drive based on your BAC level;
+- Determine when it's safe to drive based on your BAL level;
 - Calculate the number of drinks required to achieve a target BAC level.

 ## How to use: